ascribe/match3d/README.md

 # Image Match Generator

-Given a directory whose subdirectories contain STL files (3D models), Image Match Generator will generate a standard set of 48 images per STL file.
-The set is "standard" in the sense that if one were to model the same shape with a different mesh (a different STL file), the 48 images generated for *it* would be roughly the same.
+Given a directory whose subdirectories contain STL files (3D models), Image Match Generator will generate a standard set of 24 images per STL file.
+The set is "standard" in the sense that if one were to model the same physical object with a different mesh (a different STL file), the 24 images generated for *it* would be roughly the same.

+NOTE: Image Match Generator does *not* generate images of the reflected object (or reflected images of the object).
+You have to generate those afterwards (with other software).
+(You need the reflected versions because an object and its mirror image have the same shape.)

 The images get stored in the specified output directory.

-The number 48 comes from the fact that for each model, an image is generated for each of 3 eigenvectors x 2 directions per eigenvector x 4 viewing angles x 2 reflections.
-(The "2 reflections" are the original and its reflection.)
+The number 24 comes from the fact that for each model, an image is generated for each of 3 eigenvectors x 2 directions per eigenvector x 4 viewing angles.

 To see usage:`$ blender -b -P image_match_generator.py -- -h`